finnss/noen-bot/README.md

 2. Add configuration
 3. Give your bot a name (Standard 'noen', but anything works)
 4. Copy the the API Token, you will need this for later.
-5. Invite your bot to the channels you want it to function in by typing ```bash /invite @<BOTNAME> ``` in the respective channels.
+5. Invite your bot to the channels you want it to function in by typing ```/invite @<BOTNAME> ``` in the respective channels.

 Now that you have your API Token, we can run the bot.
 Navigate to the folder from earlier, and type
 ```bash
 TOKEN=<YOURTOKENHERE> node index.js
 ````
 And that's it!
-Tagging @noen (or whatever you chose) should trigger a response that tags a random user in your team.
+Tagging @noen (or whatever you chose) should trigger a response.

 ### Options
 You also have the option to exclude any number of members from the bot's user list.
 When running the bot, simply include a list of the usernames you would like to exclude as such: